brianadams2337/containerstore-demo/docs/migration/migration-storefront-core.md

 ### sessionCookieDomain

 The sessionCookieDomain option has been removed.
-This is a leftover option that was never actually used in `storefront-nuxt2` either.
-The proper way to configure the domain of a session cookie is through the `session.domain` option.
+This is a leftover option that was never used in `storefront-nuxt2` either.
+The best way to configure the domain of a session cookie is through the `session.domain` option.

 ### rpcMethods, rpcDir and rpcMethodNames

 RPC methods are no longer passed directly to the storefront module config.
-Instead, `rpcDir` and `rpcMethodNames` must be configured to properly load custom RPC methods.
+Instead, `rpcDir` and `rpcMethodNames` must be configured to load custom RPC methods.
 See [RPC Methods](#rpc-methods) for more information.

 ### shopSelector